“Doc, Why don’t we do 5,000 Grafts? Wouldn’t more Grafts Make a Better Hair Transplant Result?

 the density of the final result.
 For example, a patient may only need 2,000 for a frontal band restoration, but will request 4,000 to achieve tremendous density in the area.
 Do we honor this request?
 No, absolutely not.
 And not just to be mean, but because there are serious and detrimental consequences to purposely putting excessive grafts into an area.
 We at Feller & Bloxham are known for our “dense pack” approach.
 So we are not one to shy away from putting the grafts close together and achieving a dense restoration.
 However, you can only place them so close.
 It’s not a linear relationship where the more you put in, the better it will always look.
 Eventually you reach a tipping point where creating more incisions in a certain area irreversibly damages the tissue.
 Too many incisions means too much trauma to nerves and blood supply.
 When the blood supply is damaged that badly, the skin in that part of the scalp is “cut off” from all nourishment and two things happen: 1) the grafts will receive no blood supply and will not grow; 2) the skin will experience “necrosis” or skin death; the area will die, turn black, fall off, and leave a wound which may require additional treatment and a bad scar which will likely require future grafting — and there is no guarantee the scarred area will accept the grafts.
 The key is to take the density right to the “sweet spot” where we have packed quite a few grafts in there, but not too many where we are risking consequences.
 This sets the patient up for the thickest results with the best chance of everything growing without any negative effects.
 So, you do not need more grafts than what is recommended.
 As long as an adequate density is achieved, more is not more.

 Curious about how many grafts you may need or may be able to do in one sitting?
-Feel free to come discuss your case with us.
+Feel free to come discuss your case with Hair Transplant specialist New York City.
 You may be a good candidate for an FUT mega-session.
 You may even be one of the lucky ones who needs and can achieve 5,000+ grafts in one sitting.

 Feller & Bloxham Medical, PC